Benchmarking quantum devices beyond classical capabilities: Estimating Heavy Output Probability

 \section{Estimating Heavy Output Probability}

-Parity preserving circuits can also be used for estimation of $h_U$ in the standard QV test, utilizing, in contrast to the original definition, polynomial amount of resources. \rd{In this Section we provide estimates for heavy output probability in standard and parity preserving quantum volume circuits.
-Then, leveraging obtained relations, we propose estimators for heavy output frequency in standard quantum volume test for different scenarios which are polynomial in both classical and quantum resources.
-Hereafter, we assume that the entire information about the noise occurring during the computation will be encoded into a sequence of arbitrary noise channels $(\Omega_z)_{z=1}^M$ that affects the circuit after each layer.
-That means, if the noiseless circuit returns a state $\ket{\psi} = U_{M} \cdots U_2U_1\ket{0}$, where $U_z$ is a composition of two-qubit gates and permutation, then the noisy one returns $\Omega_M(U_M\ldots\Omega_1(U_1\proj{0}U_1^\dagger)\ldots U_M^\dagger)$.
+In this section we present another application of parity-preserving circuits.
+Namely, we show that parity-preserving circuits can also be used to estimate $h_U$ in the standard QV test, utilizing, in contrast to the original definition, \blu{only a} polynomial amount of resources. \rd{We provide estimates for heavy output probability in standard and parity-preserving quantum volume circuits.
+Then, leveraging the obtained relations, we propose estimators for heavy output frequency in the standard Quantum Volume test for different scenarios \blu{that require only polynomial} classical and quantum resources.
+Hereafter, we assume that the entire information about the noise occurring during the computation will be encoded into a sequence of arbitrary noise channels $(\Omega_z)_{z=1}^M$ that affect the circuit after each layer.
+That means, if the noiseless circuit returns a state $\ket{\psi} = U_{M} \cdots U_2U_1\ket{0}$, where $U_z$ is a composition of two-qubit gates and a permutation, then the noisy one returns $\Omega_M(U_M\ldots\Omega_1(U_1\proj{0}U_1^\dagger)\ldots U_M^\dagger)$.
 The channels $\Omega_z$ can depend on the number of qubits $N$ and the circuit depth $T$, as well as on the particular architecture type, connectivity, and single and two-qubit gate errors.
 However, the influence of the particular gate types used to implement the random state is negligible.
 Under these assumptions we get an estimator}

 where $p_* = (1 + \ln 2)/2$ \rd{is the average heavy output frequency for perfect implementation of random circuits and} $\mathbb{P}_0^{(M)}$ is the probability that uniformly sampled input basis state $\ket{i}$ is measured as $\ket{i}$ after the influence of $\Omega^{(M)}$ and $ \la J_{\Omega_z} |{J_\Id}\ra$ is the inner product between Choi-Jamio{\l}kowski isomorphism of channels $\Omega_z$ and $\Id$ (see derivation in Appendix \ref{app:hu_est_original}).